 Left joins

-The difference between inner joins and left joins is that while an inner join returned all users which had a post in the posts table, a left join will return all users regardless of rows in the posts table.
+The difference between inner joins and left joins is that while an inner join returned all users which had a post in the posts table, a left join will return all users regardless of rows in the posts table.$sql = "SELECT * FROM `users`This query will return 4 rows, one with a username dave but because there were no posts by that user in the posts table, body will be set to NULL.

 LEFT JOIN `posts`